MicrosoftDocs/memdocs/sccm/core/clients/manage/upgrade/upgrade-clients-on-mac-computers.md

 ms.topic: article
 ms.assetid: 74c60941-5eae-4905-9e58-252bdb39df96
 caps.latest.revision: 10
+author: arob98
+ms.author: angrobe
-author: nbigmanms.author: nbigmanmanager: angrobe
+manager: angrobe

 ---
-# How to upgrade clients on Mac computers in System Center Configuration Manager*Applies to: System Center Configuration Manager (Current Branch)*
+# How to upgrade clients on Mac computers in System Center Configuration Manager

+*Applies to: System Center Configuration Manager (Current Branch)*

 Follow the high-level steps described below  to upgrade the client for Mac computers by using a System Center Configuration Manager application.
 Alternatively, you can also download the Mac client installation file, copy it to a shared network location or a local folder on the Mac computer and then instruct users to run the installation manually.

 > [!NOTE]